California Security Deposit Laws

 While landlords in California may ask for pet deposits from tenants who have pets any deposit collected is subject to the same cumulative limit as other security deposits.
 This means that the pet deposit plus the security deposit cannot equal more than 1 month’s rent.

-Collecting Security Deposits in California
+Collecting a Security Deposit in California

 To simplify the collection and documentation process, we recommend using property management software like Landlord Studio.